Learnable Boundary Guided Adversarial Training: Conclusion

 \section{Conclusion}

-In this paper, we have proposed the Boundary Guided Adversarial Training (BGAT) method, to improve model robustness without losing much accuracy on natural data.
+In this paper, we have proposed the Learnable Boundary Guided Adversarial Training (LBGAT) method, to improve model robustness without losing much accuracy on natural data.
 Our approach can be understood from the perspective of natural classifier boundary guidance.
-We also generalized BGAT to Learnable Boundary Guided Adversarial Training (LBGAT) by collaboratively training $\mathcal{M}^{natural}$ and $\mathcal{M}^{robust}$ together to learn one most robustness-friendly classifier boundary and further enhance model robustness.
-Extensive experiments on CIFAR-10, CIFAR-100, and more challenging Tiny ImageNet datasets proved the effectiveness of our methods.
+Moreover, an interesting phenomenon that the boundary guidance from a naturally trained model can also enhance model robustness is observed during our exploration.
+Finally, extensive experiments on CIFAR-10, CIFAR-100, and more challenging Tiny ImageNet datasets proved the effectiveness of our methods.

 { }